calindamian/shiny_interactive_barplot/README.md

                           ,axis_category= reactive ("country")
                           ,axis_numeric =  reactive("pop"))
 ```
-The function is returning selected category value (that can be used later in the app )
+The function is returning selected category value (that can be used later in the app ).

-On double click selected value is set to "*"
+On double click selected value is set to " * " and all the categories values are selected in the interactive plot.